yuzbamaria/pet-adopt/README.md

 **Maria:**
 - Mostly worked on Create SKill and Created Skill pages (apart from Books api), Calendar component, bits of Navbar, Footer.
 - Utilised Youtube API to add videos to the to-do list.
+- Created the Skill Name section with the start and finish dates.
+- Created the To-do list component.
 - Used Date picker for the Calendar component and Bootstrap React for styling.

 ## Screenshots of the application